scottlamb/moonfire-nvr/design/schema.md

 to be about 25 MB/sec on an idle system (~40% of the theoretical 480 Mbit/sec).
 Therefore the process will take over a day.

-The size check is fast enough that it seems reasonable to simply always perform it on startup.
-Hash checks are too expensive to wait for in normal operation; they will either be a rare offline data recovery mechanism or done in the background at low priority.
+The presence check is fast enough that it seems reasonable to simply always perform it on startup.
+Size could be checked with a verification command used for more extensive verification, such as before and after schema upgrades.
+Hash checks could be performed in a rare offline data recovery mechanism or in the background at low priority.

 ### Recording table